Exploring New Artistic Perspectives at Nova Fine Art

 - 1 min read

-I have recently begun collaborating with Nova Fine Art, a family-run gallery that specialises in original artworks based in the Cotswolds.
-Currently, they have galleries in Marlow, Marlborough, and Burford.
-You can see recent examples of my oil and cold wax landscape painting in all 3 galleries.
+I have recently begun collaborating with Nova Fine Art, a family-run gallery specialising in original artworks, located in the Cotswolds.
+They currently have galleries in Marlow, Marlborough, and Burford, where you can view recent examples of my oil and cold wax landscape paintings.

-I would like to offer some insights into my new paintings, exploring my sources of inspiration, the techniques used, and the emotions and feelings I aim to convey.
+I want to share some insights into my new paintings, including my sources of inspiration, the techniques I use, and the emotions and feelings I aim to convey.

-I am intrigued by the contemplative aspect of painting, and my approach often seeks to cultivate a sense of reflection and introspection in the viewer.
-This new painting, in particular, is a fusion of various influences and techniques, crafted to establish an emotional connection with its audience.
+I am fascinated by the contemplative nature of painting, and my approach often seeks to evoke reflection and introspection in the viewer.
+This new painting is a blend of various influences and techniques, crafted to create an emotional connection with its audience.

-The textural properties of cold wax promote extensive mark-making and the exploration of surface irregularities.
-Beeswax, being a natural material, inherently reflects elements of nature and the processes of change and transformation.
-Although fully capturing or replicating the intricate details of the forest is impossible, one can create a symbolic interpretation or cipher of it.
+The textural qualities of cold wax encourage extensive mark-making and the exploration of surface irregularities.
+Beeswax, as a natural material, inherently reflects elements of nature and the processes of change and transformation.
+While fully capturing or replicating the intricate details of the forest is impossible, one can create a symbolic interpretation or cypher of it.
 This is what I believe I am striving to achieve.
-While the use of palette knives might seem to limit physical dexterity, I view this as an advantage.
+Although using palette knives might seem to limit physical dexterity, I see this as an advantage.
 The reduction in the variety of marks and the limited applications possible with a palette knife stimulate creativity.
 At the same time, it imposes a rhythmic structure and pattern-making repertoire, difficult to replicate with brushes, providing visual cohesion and aesthetic integrity.

 Comments